 If you are charged with driving under the influence of intoxicants (DUII or DUI) and you are under the age of 21, it's important to put your case in the hands of a professional.
 The consequences of a DUI arrest in Oregon can be scary due to zero-tolerance laws.
 If you are a juvenile, you will likely be charged as an adult.

 I am Portland DUI defense attorney Andy Green.
 As a former CLS prosecutor for the Multnomah County District Attorney's Office in Oregon, I know how the state handles underage DUI cases.
 This puts me in a good position to identify defenses.
-I am often hired by parents who want to protect their children from the serious and costly penalties that come with a conviction.
+I am often hired by parents who want to protect their children from the serious and costly penalties that come with a conviction of an underage DUI.

 What if My Blood Alcohol Content Was Below .08?